Yandex Cloud

 To create a topic:

-1. In the management console, select the folder with the cluster.
+1. In the management console, select the folder containing the cluster.

-3. Click the name of the cluster you created earlier and select the Topics tab.
+3. Click the cluster name and select the Topics tab.

 4. Click Create topic.